tenant dies in your rental property

 If the tenant had a long-term lease, the deceased tenant’s estate is legally responsible for rental payments until the lease expires.

-However, most landlords are interested in re-renting the unit as soon as possible, and most executors don’t want to pay rent on an empty unit.
-Pushing for full payment of the lease, even when the property has been liberated, is often seen as taking advantage of the situation and may reflect poorly on you in the case of any related legal dispute down the line.
+However, most landlords are interested in re-renting the unit as soon as possible, and most executors want to avoid paying rent on an empty unit.
+Pushing for full lease payment, even when the property has been liberated, is often seen as taking advantage of the situation and may reflect poorly on you in the case of any related legal dispute.

-You can also allow the tenant’s estate to break the lease without any repercussions.
-What you decide to do is up to you, and you should make sure to balance what is best for your business with what you feel is the morally right thing to do.
+You can also allow the tenant’s estate to break the lease without repercussions.
+What you decide to do is up to you, and you should balance what is best for your business with what you feel is morally right.

 Landlords can learn a lot about how to handle these situations from landlords who have already dealt with a tenant’s death.
 Recently, we consulted with Avvo’s Legal Counsel and asked them questions on what to do if a tenant passes away in your rental property.